damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/intro.md

 ng add angular-auth-oidc-client
 ```

 And answer the questions.
 A module will be created which encapsulates your configuration.
+Check the values being configured and replace them by your needs.
+Then you are ready to use the library.

-## Npm / Yarn
+### Npm / Yarn

 Navigate to the level of your `package.json` and type